The Hidden Tribes of Ethiopia and Kenya

 Isolated Hamar Homesteads, remote villages of the Mursi

-With a two to three-hour boat excursion up the river, we reach the southern extremities of the Mursi areas, where we expect to encounter remote villages coming down to the river during the day.
-Their villages are up in the nearby mountains and these villagers remain relatively cut off from outside influences.
+On an afternoon boat excursion up the river, we reach the southern extremities of the Mursi areas.
+Here, we expect to encounter remote villagers coming down to the river during the day.
+Their villages are up in the nearby mountains and remain relatively cut-off from outside influences.
 The Mursi are the most renowned of the Omo tribes, with their lip and ear plates.
 We will enjoy a packed lunch on our boat excursion.

-Return to Mursi Fly Camp on the rivers edge, where you will be accommodated in a small dome shaped tent, with a separate shower and a long drop toilet.
-Enjoy dinner and your overnight stay.
+This evening, cruise the river with a good chances of viewing wildlife including hippo, crocodile, waterbuck, monkeys and more!
+Your overnight is at the Mursi Fly Camp on the river’s edge, where you will be accommodated in a small dome-shaped tent.
+Each tent has a separate shower and a long drop toilet.
+Enjoy dinner and a campfire before retiring for the night.

 Morning walk/Game viewing & evening fire dance

-This morning, before having breakfast enjoy a relaxed morning walk upriver looking for any signs of wildlife from the previous night, with a good chance of seeing some great wildlife with the possibility of seeing lion, leopard and antelope.
-You will then return to Lale’s camp and participate in an evening dance with the Kara, where you can enjoy cold drinks and relax around the fire.
+This morning, before having breakfast enjoy a relaxed walk upriver looking for any signs of wildlife from the previous night, in search of lion, leopard, and antelope.
+You will then return to Lale’s camp and participate in an evening dance with the Kara, with cold drinks and relaxation around the fire.

 Lake Turkana & crocodile hunters of the Omo Delta